-- Also remove the pin support from the opposite side (Fig. 32). - Reassemble the magazine button support with its spring on the opposite side of the pistol (Fig. 33) and, keeping it pressed down, insert the pin support into the other side (Fig. 34).
-A clear "click" advises that the parts are correctly assembled. - Position the magazine release button on the magazine button supports and, keeping them pressed down, completely insert the pin into its seat until it firmly engages the magazine release button (Fig. 35 and 36). - Try to remove the button from its seat to check that it is assembled properly.

-• Check that the magazine release button functions correctly with an empty magazine inserted into the grip.
+- Insert the drift-punch and push the internal pin so it completely exits from its seat (Fig. 31). - Insert the drift-punch into the cavity from which you extractedthe button and press on the edge (protruding rim inside the hole) of the magazine button support until the support itself is removed (Fig. 32). - Reassemble the magazine button with its spring on the opposite side of the pistol (Fig. 33), and, keeping it pressed down, insert the magazine button support into the other side. - Keeping the magazine button pressed down, completely insert the pin into its seat until it firmly engages the magazine release button (Fig. 34-Fig. 35).
+A clear "click" advises that the parts are correctly assembled. - Try to remove the button from its seat to check that it is assembled properly. - Check that the magazine release button functions correctly with an empty magazine inserted into the grip.